-FACTSHEET

-Corporation Tax Self Assessment

-Corporation Tax Self Assessment
+CORPORATION TAX SELF ASSESSMENT

 Key features

-The key features are:
+The key features include:

 - a company is required to pay the tax due in advance of filing a tax return - a 'process now, check later' enquiry regime when the tax return is submitted - the inclusion in the tax return, and in a single self assessment, of the liabilities of close companies on loans and advances to shareholders and others, and of liabilities under Controlled Foreign Companies legislation - the requirement for companies to self assess by reference to transfer pricing legislation.

-Practical effect of CTSA for companies Notice to file Every year, HMRC issue a notice to file to companies.
+Practical effect of CTSA for companies

+Notice to file

+Every year, HMRC issues a notice to file to companies.
 In most cases, the return must be submitted to HMRC within 12 months of the end of the accounting period.

-Filing your company tax return online Companies must file their corporate return online.
+Filing your company tax return online

+Companies must file their Company Tax return online.
 Their accounts and computations must also be filed in the correct format - inline eXtensible Business Reporting Language (iXBRL).

 Unincorporated organisations and charities that don't need to prepare accounts under the Companies Act can choose to send their accounts in iXBRL or PDF format.
+However, they must still file their tax return online and any computations must be sent in iXBRL format.

+Penalties

-However any computations must be sent in iXBRL format.
-Penalties Penalties apply for late submission of the return of £100 if it is up to three months late and £200 if the return is over three months late.
+Penalties apply for late submission of the return of £100 if it is up to three months late and a further £100 if the return is over three months late.
 Additional tax geared penalties apply when the return is either six or twelve months late.
 These penalties are 10% of the outstanding tax due on those dates.

+If the tax return is filed late three times in a row, the £100 penalties increase to £500 each.

-Submission of the return The return required by a Notice to file contains the company's self assessment, which is final subject to: · taxpayer amendment - · HMRC correction, or - · HMRC enquiry.
+Submission of the return

+The return required by a Notice to File contains the company's self assessment, which is final, subject to:

+- taxpayer amendment

+- HMRC correction; or

+- HMRC enquiry.

-The company has a right to amend a return (for example changing a claim to capital allowances).
+The company has a right to amend a return (for example, to change the claim to capital allowances).
 The company has 12 months from the statutory filing date to amend the return.

-HMRC have nine months from the date the return is filed to correct any 'obvious' errors in the return (for example an incorrect calculation).
+HMRC has nine months from the date the return is filed to correct any 'obvious' errors in the return (for example an incorrect calculation).
 This process should be a fairly rare occurrence.
-In particular the correction of errors does not involve any judgement as to the accuracy of the figures in the return.
+In particular the correction of errors does not involve any judgment as to the accuracy of the figures in the return.
 This is dealt with under the enquiry regime.
-Enquiries Under CTSA, HMRC check returns and has an explicit right to enquire into the completeness and accuracy of any tax return.
-This right covers all enquiries, from straightforward requests for further information on individual items through to full reviews of a company's business including examination of the company's records.
-The main features of the rules for enquiries under CTSA are: